 I probably dance in my room by myself more than most people.

-I work in the healing arts doing therapeutic bodywork.
-I facilitate others to move towards wellness through a whole body structural approach.
+I am constantly learning.
+I work as manual therapist doing therapeutic bodywork.
+I facilitate others to move towards balance and wellness through a whole body structural integrative approach.

 I champion my qigong practice for keeping me sound within my mind, body and spirit.